Jack Schaefer: Westerns

 As a child Schaefer was an avid reader of Zane Grey and was fascinated with the old west.
 He later studied American history which formed the basis of many of his westerns.
 In 1945 he began writing fiction after hours as a way of calming down.
-That year the story Rider from Nowhere was published in serial form in the magazine Argosy.
-It formed the basis of Schaefer's first novel, Shane, set in Wyoming, which was published four years later, and which was a great success.
+The story Rider from Nowhere was published in serial form in the magazine Argosy in 1946.
+It formed the basis of Schaefer's first novel, Shane, set in Wyoming, which was published in 1949 and was a great success.

 When he wrote Shane, Schaefer had never traveled farther west than Cleveland, Ohio.
 The Albuquerque Journal writer Ollie Reed Jr. wrote, “That Schaefer could turn out such a Western before he ever saw the West is a tribute to his dogged research, devotion to facts, and storytelling ability, all honed by his newspaper work.”

 Schaefer's other westerns included First Blood (1953), The Canyon (1953), Company of Cowards (1957), The Kean Land and Other Stories (1959), Monte Walsh (1963), Heroes Without Glory: Some Goodmen of the Old West (1965), and The Collected Stories of Jack Schaefer (1966).
 For television, he co-wrote They Went Thataway, an unsold pilot that aired in 1960 as an episode of New Comedy Showcase.

 Schaefer's personal favorites were Monte Walsh and The Canyon.

 Adaptations

 Schaefer's novel Shane was adapted into the classic 1953 film of the same name starring Alan Ladd, and a short-lived 1966 television series starring David Carradine.
-When asked whether he’d enjoyed the movie version of Shane, Schaefer referred to Alan Ladd's height, saying, “Yeah, I did, all except for that runt!”
+When asked whether he'd enjoyed the movie version of Shane, Schaefer referred to Alan Ladd's height, saying, “Yeah, I did, all except for that runt!”
 At a 1989 ceremony to receive an honorary doctorate from Oberlin, he said Shane was supposed to be "a dark, deadly, person."
 He had hoped the movie version would be played by the actor George Raft, instead of Alan Ladd.

-But he was apparently dismayed by the TV series, saying, “Please take my name off that piece-of-crap show”.
+He was apparently dismayed by the TV series, saying, "Please take my name off that piece-of-crap show".

 In addition to Shane, seven of his other stories were made into films.
 Among those, First Blood, was made into the 1953 film The Silver Whip, starring Robert Wagner.
-Other films included Tribute to a Bad Man with James Cagney, 1956, based on the short story Hanging’s for the Lucky; Trooper Hook, 1957, featuring Joel McCrea and Barbara Stanwyck and adapted from the story Sergeant Houck; and 1964's Advance to the Rear, taken from the 1957 novel Company of Cowards.
+Other films included Tribute to a Bad Man with James Cagney, 1956, based on the short story Hanging's for the Lucky; Trooper Hook, 1957, featuring Joel McCrea and Barbara Stanwyck and adapted from the story Sergeant Houck; and 1964's Advance to the Rear, taken from the 1957 novel Company of Cowards.

 Monte Walsh was loosely adapted into the 1970 film of the same name starring Lee Marvin, Jeanne Moreau, and Jack Palance, and again as a 2003 television film starring Tom Selleck.
 Stubby Pringle's Christmas was also adapted into a television film in 1978.